tflores-doc/template-sfdc2msdyn-contact-aggregation/README.md

 ## Microsoft Dynamics CRM Considerations <a name="msdynamicsconsiderations"/>

-### As source of data
+### As destination of data

-There are no particular considerations for this Anypoint Template regarding Microsoft Dynamics CRM as data origin.
+There are no particular considerations for this Anypoint Template regarding Microsoft Dynamics CRM as data destination.

 # Run it! <a name="runit"/>
-Simple steps to get MS Dynamics to Salesforce Contact Aggregation running.
+Simple steps to get MS Dynamics and Salesforce Contact Aggregation running.
 In any of the ways you would like to run this Anypoint Template, here is an example of the output you'll see after hitting the HTTP endpoint:

 <br>Please find attached your Contacts Report</br>